G-y-a-n-e-s-h/Kidney-Disease-Classification/README.md

-# 🩺 Kidney Disease Classification using Deep Learning
+# 🩺 Kidney Disease Classification using CNN (VGG16)

 ![Project Banner](Github_Banner.png) <!-- Replace with your banner image if available -->